sdelahaies/llm-eval/README.md

 ## 💡 Why This Repository?

 Evaluating LLMs is a critical step in understanding their strengths, limitations, and potential applications.
 By collecting and organizing resources from trusted tutorials and guides, this repository aims to provide a straightforward starting point for me, and other researchers, developers, and enthusiasts venturing into LLM evaluation.

----

-Enjoy exploring, experimenting, and learning!
-If you found this useful, don't forget to ⭐ the repository!